In a U-turn, Pakistan's ex-bureaucrat withdraws election rigging allegations | Politics

 ''Shame on PTI, behind every propaganda it is PTI!!
 They tried to make the elections controversial!
 Tarnished the image of Pakistan!'' the party said in a post on X.

-His allegations came amidst jailed former prime minister Imran Khan's Pakistan Tehreek-e-Insaf (PTI) party's nationwide protests against alleged rigging and stealing of its mandate in the February 8 elections.
+His allegations came amidst Khan's party's nationwide protests against alleged rigging and stealing of its mandate in the February 8 elections.
 Chattaha's allegations came in handy for the PTI to back up its claim that its candidates failed to win due to vote rigging.

 Pakistan's election commission had formed a high-level committee to probe the explosive allegations levelled by him.

-The Election Commission of Pakistan (ECP) strongly rejected the allegations against the chief election commissioner made by Chattha.
+The Election Commission of Pakistan has strongly rejected the allegations against the chief election commissioner made by Chattha.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)